LL.M. in Health Law Now Offered Online

 “Seton Hall Law has been at the forefront of health law education for decades, a natural evolution shaped by the industries within our region,” said Kathleen M. Boozang, Dean and Professor of Law, who launched the Seton Hall Law Center for Health & Pharmaceutical Law & Policy in 1993 and the Division of Online Learning in 2012.
 “New Jersey is home to the world’s largest concentration of pharmaceutical, medical device, and biotech companies, and many other important healthcare institutions are based in this area.
 Through an array of graduate programs, Seton Hall offers a depth of health law education and training to both practicing attorneys and non-lawyer industry professionals.
 With the LL.M. degree now available through our Division of Online Learning, Seton Hall Law offers practicing attorneys around the world a unique opportunity for career development.”

 Seton Hall University School of Law, New Jersey's only private law school and a leading law school in the New York metropolitan area, is dedicated to preparing students for the practice of law through excellence in scholarship and teaching, with a strong focus on clinical education.
-Founded in 1951, Seton Hall Law School is located in Newark and offers the Juris Doctor (J.D.) degree in a day or evening program.
-Seton Hall Law also offers Master of Science in Jurisprudence (M.S.J.) and Master of Laws (LL.M.) degrees, and graduate certificate programs, through the Division of Online Learning.
-For more information, visit law.shu.edu.
+Founded in 1951, Seton Hall Law School is located in Newark and offers both day and evening degree programs.
+For more information visit law.shu.edu.

 Contact: Janet LeMonnier, Communications, [email protected]; office 973-642-8583